davorg/perlwebbook/BUILD.md

 In this repostitory, you will find the chapters written in [Markdown](https://daringfireball.net/projects/markdown/).
 Markdown files are pretty readable, but you may well want to convert the source files into other formats.
-There is a Makefile that you can use you do thay, but you will need various other tools installed.
+There is a Makefile that you can use to do that, but you will need various other tools installed.
 This file explains which tools are required, what they are required for and how o get them.